 Janice had married Brian Gerald Vaughn, Sr. from White Castle, Louisiana during the time that she was working in sales and studying at LSU.
 Janice and Brian stayed married for 6 years and after Janice gave birth to their two sons who are a year apart – Janice and Brian divorced.
 By the time that she received her bachelor’s degree, Janice had taken over 160 credit hours of courses at the undergraduate level and most of her classes were in art.
 She had immersed herself in art and taught her sons to paint at an early age.
 Her son Dane Alexander Vaughn is now an a talented abstract artist and he is also a professional athlete.
 Many conversations about art and painting sessions take place in the home where she now lives with her two sons in Los Angeles, California.
 Her oldest son Brian Gerald Vaughn, Jr. is a talented website designer and a partner with Janice in her art business Artistic Angels.

 Janice worked for eighteen years in sales and ended her career in the corporate world after enjoying the exciting position of Director of Sales and Marketing for some of the nicest hotels in the country so that she could pursue her career as an artist and author full-time.
-After working in the corporate world, Janice started selling her artwork and books through her company Artistic Angels Corporation, selling her artwork on eBay, Amazon, Saatchi Worldwide and here on her website.
+After working in the corporate world, Janice started selling her artwork and books through her company Artistic Angels Corporation, worldwide and here on her website.
 Janice attributes the success of her career, her parenting and the success her sons now enjoy in adulthood to the Christian faith and reading the Bible daily, and by showing her sons through her actions and words that they were not a family missing a father but that the three of them were a complete family that had not been broken by divorce.
 Lastly, Janice and her sons determination to succeed, in spite of many challenges, has led to their success as a family and to happiness in their careers.
 Janice feels especially sympathetic to single-mothers that face so many challenges on their own – many times without any child support.